-- After cleaning all components, lightly oil the base and sit it upright in a clean area ready for assembly. - Next clean the "O" ring and separator plate and lightly oil. - Place the "O" ring on the base perimeter and locate the balance marks on the base.
+- After cleaning all components, lightly oil the base and sit it upright in a clean area ready for assembly. - Next clean the "O" ring and separator plate and lightly oil. - Place the "O" ring on the base perimeter

-- Place the separator plate on the base and be sure that it sits neat and free.
-Never force to align the separator - Lightly oil the rotor sleeve and place it on the base, checking the 2 balance arrows align and that the "O" ring is not damaged as the sleeve fits into place.
+- Place the separator plate on the base and be sure that it sits neat and free and sitting within the groove.
+Never force to align the separator - Lightly oil the rotor sleeve and place it on the base, checking that the "O" ring is not damaged as the sleeve fits into place.
 Do not force the assembly.
-Check that the 2 balance arrows align.
+Check that the sleeve is fitting correctly in alignment with the base.

-- Lightly oil the rotor cover, place it in place and carefully screw down the nut checking that all of the balance marks remain aligned and take care that the "O" ring fits into position without getting damaged and that the whole assembly is fitting into place squarely. - Using the spanner provided, firm the nut without over tightening the nut need only be screwed firmly into position, hand-tight with the spanner provided.
+- Lightly oil the rotor cover, place it in place, carefully screw down the nut and take care that the "O" ring fits into position without getting damaged and that the whole assembly is fitting into place squarely. - Using the spanner provided, firm the nut without over tightening the nut need only be screwed firmly into position, hand-tight with the spanner provided.